+Goal setting used to be something only the elite successful few had knowledge of and utilized, but it is now becoming widely known as the smartest first step to achieving success.
 In spite of this, it’s quite surprising to find that many people don’t know how to write a good SMART goal statement.
-They don’t write them well or even understand why it is so important.
+They don’t write them well or even understand why it’s so important.

-SMART is a well-known acronym, which is mostly understood as Specific, Measurable, Achievable, Realistic and Timed.
+SMART is a well-known acronym, which is mostly understood as Specific, Measurable, Achievable, Realistic and Time-bound.
 However, there are also a number of simple secrets to this acronym that can really make a difference.

-When we effectively write a good SMART goal statement, it gives our mind direction and we see more possibility.
-We become more focused and because of this, we often achieve what we want a lot faster.
+When we effectively write a good SMART goal statement, it gives our mind direction, and we see more possibility.
+We become more focused, and because of this, we often achieve what we want a lot faster.
 We also save time and work more productively.

 And here’s why:

 A SMART goal statement is a sentence or even paragraph written to the formula of the SMART acronym.
 This contains all the effective criteria you need to help you write a powerful goal.
 When you adjust this acronym slightly, it brings that formula to life.
-This is where it becomes much more powerful.

-It’s essential to be clear on:
+It’s essential to take time to reflect on:

 - What you want to achieve

-- Who else will be involved in it
+- Who else will be involved

 - When and where it will be achieved